 The only safety item you’re legally obliged to wear in Vietnam is a helmet.
 Unfortunately, you’ll see many Vietnamese riders sporting skullcap-style efforts that provide all the protection of a cardboard box.
 Likewise, battered hand-me-downs regularly pass from traveler to traveler and will almost certainly let you down when you need them most.

 Also, a helmet visor or sunglasses are useful for keeping rocks, dust, and bugs out of your eyes while driving.

 Make sure to find a real motorcycle shop and treat your brain to a proper helmet that is both comfortable and secure.

 Motorcycle Gloves & Footwear

 Furthermore, if you’re typically seen rocking Havaianas, then, as an absolute minimum, switch them out for good trainers or ankle-high boots.
 Putting your foot out to steady yourself can be instinctive, but it will make quick work of your toes if they’re unprotected.
-Ditching the sandals will also help you to feel more confident on the bike, especially when whizzing at 50mph.
+Ditching the sandals will also help you to feel more confident on the bike, especially when whizzing past your feet at 50mph.